CospanDesign/nysa/docs/getting_started/getting_started.rst

     cbuilder                 Functions to help create code to go into platforms

-         generate-slave      Create a project to generate a nysa compatible core devices             Manage/View devices IDs and descriptions
+         generate-slave      create a project to generate a nysa compatible core devices             manage/view devices IDs and descriptions

     ibuilder                 Functions to generate an entire image (or binary) to be downloaded into a platform

-         image-builder       Create a project to generate an image for a platform
+         image-builder       create a vendor specific project to generate an image for a platform

     host                     Functions to view and control boards

-         boards              List connected boards
-         ping                performs a board ping, this is the simplest level of communicatio If a board responds to a ping it has been reset and the clock is running correctly upload              Upload a program file to the specified board reset               performs a soft reset the specified board program             Initiate a program sequence
+         reset               performs a soft reset the specified board ping                performs a board ping, this is the simplest level of communicatio If a board responds to a ping it has been reset and the clock is running correctly board-programmed    reads the status of the FPGA 'Done' pin to determine if the FPGA is programmed program             Initiate a program sequence
-         board-programmed    Reads the status of the FPGA 'Done' pin to determine if the FPGA is programmed sdb-viewer          Display the contents of the SDB of the specified board
+         upload              upload a program file to the specified board sdb-viewer          display the contents of the SDB of the specified board

     utility                  Functions to update and/or upgrade the nysa tool including adding new platforms and verilog packages

-         install-platform    Install a platform to the local system install-examples    Install examples to the local system utils               Utility functions
-         platforms           List platforms (installed and remotely available) init                Creates the local nysa_projects directory, initializes the configuration files To see the status of the current nysa setup run 'nysa status' status              Print the status of nysa tools install-verilog-repoInstall a verilog repository to the local system
+         init                creates the local nysa_projects directory, initializes the configuration files.
+To see the status of the current nysa setup run 'nysa status' utils               utility functions
+         boards              list connected boards
+         platforms           list platforms (installed and remotely available) install-platform    install a platform to the local system install-verilog-repoinstall a verilog repository to the local system install-examples    install FPGA Project examples to the local system status              print the status of the nysa tools

 We will be using some of these functions to configure Nysa and communicate with either a physical or simulated FPGA board